cadamini/cadamini.github.io/_posts/2022-12-11-working-with-markdown.md

 image: assets/images/16.jpg
 ---

-This posts contains useful markdown syntax that will help you some time in the future.
+This post contains useful markdown syntax that will help you  in the future.
 The examples are not displayed in HTML but Markdown because I use `~~~` around them.

 ## Headings